Ujj1225/fashohub/README.md

 - **Render method for product cards:**
   Dynamically displays product cards, making browsing products smooth and responsive.

-- **Product recommendations:**
+- **Product recommendations (Future Plan):**
-  Provides suggestions for similar products, helping users find what they like and increasing engagement.
+  This is a feature that is yet to be integrated.
+Code for viewed products and copilotTask is ready but due to some time and support constraints I couldn't get it done for now.
+This feature provides suggestions for similar products (giving context of viewed products to copilotkit), helping users find what they like and increasing engagement.

 ## Problem Statement and Solution